teromakotero/100-days-of-code/log.md

 **Today's Progress**: Practicing data mining with open data: csv and python.

-**Thoughts**: There still much to learn.
+**Thoughts**: There is still much to learn.
 I will work more with this code.

 **Link to work**: https://gist.github.com/teromakotero/c25b6aa26a264c581e149ee2372b05d7